Snapp-Market-Pro/guidelines/Code_Style.md

 }
 ```

 Each module error codes should start with a specific number.
-For example all error codes between 1001 and 1999 belong to OrderModule and all error codes between 2001 and 2999 belong to ProductModule.
+For example all error codes between `1001` and `1999` belong to `OrderModule` and all error codes between `2001` and `2999` belong to `ProductModule`.

 ## Eloquent